TabbycatDebate/tabbycat/docs/install/osx.rst

 1(a).
 Python
 --------------------------------------------------------------------------------
-Tabbycat requires Python 3.4 or later.
-OS X only comes with Python 2.7, so you'll need to install this.
+Tabbycat requires Python 3.4 or later. macOS only comes with Python 2.7, so you'll need to install this.
 You can download the latest version from the `Python website <https://www.python.org/downloads/>`_.

 The executable will probably be called ``python3``, rather than ``python``.
 Check::